 “Teach” the Orchestrator

 The Orchestrator simply does what you configure it to do.
 Be it how a workload gets deployed, what webhooks are executed, or how a resource is created.
 The easiest way to tell the Orchestrator what to do is by using the Humanitec Terraform Provider.
 So when a new resource is needed, users can dynamically configure the Orchestrator to create a new resource.
-Or if a resource already exists, the Orchestrator can be configured to wired resources to the workload.
+If a resource already exists, the Orchestrator can be configured to wire existing resources to the workload.

 Get your first version of a platform in a day with our reference architectures